 5. Stop Sunburn With Sunblock

-Sunblock is the key to keeping your little doggy’s nose moist and sniffling as it should.
+Sunblock is the key to keeping your dog’s nose moist and sniffling as it should.
 It is essential that you use a sunblock designed for pets (affiliate link) or for human infants.
 These will be nontoxic.
 You’ll no longer have to worry about the dog being uncomfortable with a dried out, sunburned nose.

 Don’t Miss: Doggie Sunglasses: Does Your Dog Need ‘Em?